mulshankar/BehavioralCloning_Sankar/Writeup_Sankar.md

 * model.ipynb contains the script to create and train the model
 * model.h5 contains the trained convolution neural network
 * drive.py for driving the car in autonomous mode on udacity simulator
-* MyRun.mp4 demonstrates the car driving in fully autonomous mode using the convolutional network values contained in model.h5
+* MyRun.mp4 is a video demonstrating the car driving in fully autonomous mode using the convolutional network values contained in model.h5

-**Building the model**
+**Building the driver model**
 ---

 As a first step, the car was driven in training mode using the Udacity simulator to record data for optimal driving behavior.
 Optimal in this case is to try to keep the car in the center of the lane as much as possible.
 Not being a gamer myself plus not having a joystick, it was actually very hard to drive around the test track being in the center of the lane :-)

 A sample training data set was provided by Udacity.
-In order to get to the crux of the problem, I just relied on this data-set for the project.
-The dataset primarily consisted of two files:
+Since bad training data would result in a garbage in - garbage out case and to get to the crux of the problem, I  relied on the Udacity provided data-set for the project.
+The dataset primarily consists of two files:

 1. An IMG directory that captures left, center and right camera images mounted on the car while driving around the track
 2. A drivinglog.csv file that includes path to images captured above along with measurements like steer angle, brake position, pedal and vehicle speed

-As mentioned above, this project primarily focuses on using an image to predict what the steer angle needs to be.
+As mentioned before, this project primarily focuses on using an image to predict what the steer angle needs to be.
 Simply put,

 ```sh
 X_train=images